Three Extricated From Minivan, Nine Injured In Palisades Interstate Parkway Pileup

-UPDATE: Three occupants were extricated by police and five victims in all were hospitalized following a multi-vehicle crash that closed the northbound Palisades Interstate Parkway on Saturday for nearly an hour and a half, authorities said.

-Involved in the 12:30 p.m. crash at Exit 4 on the parkway's northbound side in Alpine were a 2008 Chrysler minivan, a 2013 BMW X5 SUV and a 2013 Toyota coupe, PIP Police Sgt.
-1st Class Raymond E. Walter said.
+The 2008 Chrysler minivan, a 2013 BMW X5 SUV and a 2013 Toyota coupe were involved in the 12:30 p.m. crash at Exit 4 on the parkway's northbound side in Alpine, PIP Police Sgt.
+First Class Raymond E. Walter said.

 Summonses or charges were pending the outcome of an ongoing investigation into the cause.

-Note: UPDATE: Five minivan occupants had to be hospitalized -- three of whom were extricated by police -- following a multi-vehicle crash that closed the northbound Palisades Interstate Parkway on Saturday for nearly an hour and a half, authorities said.